ThomasLadder/escape-room/README.md

 4. Generality - we attempted to model the entities, relations, and methods at a high level of generality, to allow for more flexibility in reasoning.
 For example:
     * Our system considers which tools to use to break a jar based on whether or not they are a PoundingDrivingInstrument, rather than based on specific instances like "Hammer."
     * We tried to keep our methods for interacting with objects general as well.
 Through the use of only 8 methods and 5 horn clauses - our system is able to handle a wide variety of tasks, and can use the same methods to interact with different types of objects.
 Thus we attempted to avoid unintelligent (and psychologically-implausible) object-specific planning and action taking.
+5. Executing the plan with the optimal number of steps - When multiple paths are available, the reasoner will choose the path that results in the optimal number of steps.
+If two different paths are equivalent, it will choose arbitrarily (which can sometimes result in some behavior that would be strange for humans - i.e., going for an obscured hammer before an accessible).

 ## Using with CogSketch
 Our original intent was to have our reasoner be able to communicate with CogSketch, allowing the user to draw a novel level (within constraints), and have the reasoner be able to solve that new level.
 Unfortunately, we couldn't figure out how to get the two to interface.
-However, as discussed above, we did attempt to write our code at a level of generality that would make future interface with CogSketch easy.
+But, as discussed above, we did attempt to write our code at a level of generality that would make future interface with CogSketch easy.
 We invite anyone who is able to connect the two to give it a try.

 ## Overview of Files